2.3 Legal and Ethical Considerations

 “This material has been designated as being available for non-commercial use.
 You are allowed to use this material for non-commercial purposes including for research, study or public presentation and/or online in blogs or non-commercial websites.
 This label asks you to think and act with fairness and responsibility towards this material and the original custodians.”

-The CORSAL Archive does not have a systematic way of indicating these labels but we can include this information for every item in a notes field.
+The CoRSAL archive does not have a systematic way of indicating these labels, but we can include this information for applicable items in the Notes field.

 Avoiding Cultural Misappropriation

 This is a term that has become more prevalent in social rights discussions over the past few decades.
 But what does it mean?